looshlee/cilium/Documentation/gettingstarted/elasticsearch.rst

 Step 4: Securing Elasticsearch Using Cilium
 ===========================================

 Fortunately for Darth Sidious, the Empire DevOps team is using Cilium for their Kubernetes cluster.
 Cilium provides L7 visibility and security policies to control Elasticsearch API access.
-In this case, Sidious orders to get the following policy pushed which gives him both ``GET`` and ``PUT`` access to his pods but restricts Vader's pods to only ``GET`` access.
+In this case, Sidious orders to get the following policy pushed which gives him both ``GET`` and ``PUT`` access from his pod but restricts Vader's pod to only ``GET`` access.

 .. literalinclude:: ../../examples/kubernetes-es/es-sw-policy.yaml